Epcike/tanulok/docs/CONTRIBUTING.md

 Here are some examples for using relative links to display an image.

 Context	Relative Link
-In a .md file on the same branch	/assets/images/electrocat.png In a .md file on another branch	/../main/assets/images/electrocat.png In issues, pull requests and comments of the repository	../blob/main/assets/images/electrocat.png In a .md file in another repository	/../../../../github/docs/blob/main/assets/images/electrocat.png In issues, pull requests and comments of another repository	../../../github/docs/blob/main/assets/images/electrocat.png?raw=true
+- In a .md file on the same branch	/assets/images/electrocat.png
+- In a .md file on another branch	/../main/assets/images/electrocat.png
+- In issues, pull requests and comments of the repository	../blob/main/assets/images/electrocat.png
+- In a .md file in another repository	/../../../../github/docs/blob/main/assets/images/electrocat.png
+- In issues, pull requests and comments of another repository	../../../github/docs/blob/main/assets/images/electrocat.png?raw=true

+# Lists #
+You can make an unordered list by preceding one or more lines of text with - or *.

+To order your list, precede each line with a number.

+1. ennek
+2. most
+3. mi értelme
+4. volt
+5. ááá
+6. értem
+7. magától
+8. megszámozza
+9. ha nyomok egy
+10. entert